LiliaFramework/Lilia/docs/docs/meta/tool.md

 **Description:**

-Retrieves the tool owner's player object.
+Returns the player who owns the associated weapon.

 **Parameters:**